cmb87/px4-fixed-wing/README.md

 # Fixed Wing Aircraft with PX4

 Needs to be sorted.
 Collection of various thing to make this UAV fly.
+First version was with ArduPilot.
+New version is based on PX4.

 ![alt image](./IMG_20240908_120648.jpeg)